Minneapolis Miracle: The final play

 The play design for "Buffalo Right, Seven Heaven", as later explained by quarterback Case Keenum.
 Per Keenum's designation, wide receiver Stefon Diggs is the "Z" receiver in a bunch set.

 With 10 seconds left at their own 39-yard line, the Vikings ran a play titled "Buffalo Right, Seven Heaven".
 Each word in the play call designated a particular element of the formation or route design.
 "Buffalo Right" communicated that three receivers were in a bunch ("Buffalo") to the right of center.
 "Seven" routes are corner routes in which the pass-catchers run towards the sideline.
 The intent behind the play was to have a receiver catch the ball and then run out of bounds to stop the clock in time for Forbath to kick a field goal.
 Meanwhile, the Saints set up in an outside zone defense, which is designed to protect the sidelines and keep the offensive players from catching the ball and getting out of bounds.

 Keenum took a shotgun snap with running back Jerick McKinnon to his left.
 Kyle Rudolph, the tight end, ran an out route underneath near the right sideline, while wide receiver Adam Thielen ran a comeback route near the left sideline.
 Wide receivers Jarius Wright and Stefon Diggs ran corner routes, or "seven" routes, to the right sideline.
 The offensive line and McKinnon, who was an extra blocker for this play, blocked the four Saints pass rushers.
 Keenum set his feet and threw a 27-yard pass to Diggs near the right sideline, who caught the ball at the Saints' 34-yard line.

 Because Keenum's pass was slightly high, Diggs had to leap into the air to make the catch.
-Attempting to make a diving tackle on the airborne Diggs, Saints' free safety Marcus Williams instead missed the Vikings' receiver and collided with cornerback Ken Crawley, knocking Crawley over and preventing him from having a chance to tackle Diggs.
+Attempting to make a diving tackle on the airborne Diggs, Saints' free safety Marcus Williams instead dove under the Vikings' receiver and collided with cornerback Ken Crawley, knocking Crawley over and preventing him from having a chance to tackle Diggs.
 Upon returning to the ground, Diggs stumbled slightly but managed to regain his balance and stay in bounds with no Saints players nearby to tackle him.
 Although the original intent – and Diggs' first instinct – was for him to catch the ball and run out of bounds to set up a field goal attempt, Diggs, upon seeing that there were no Saints defenders between him and the end zone, immediately turned upfield and sprinted down the sideline for a touchdown as time expired.
-Accordingly, the game was the first in NFL playoff history to end in regulation with a touchdown as time expired.
+Accordingly, the game was the first in NFL playoff history to end in regulation with a game-winning touchdown as time expired.